 In support of this work, Ascension Medical Group has developed a Clinician Well-Being and Engagement “playbook” for clinical leaders that includes nearly 40 best practices intended to create greater practice efficiency and personal resilience and well-being among practicing clinicians.

 In addition to strategies for preventing burnout, there is also a need for making sure clinicians who are already experiencing burnout can access mental and behavioral health services.
-In the medical community, stigma still causes too many providers to avoid seeking professional help when they need it.
+In the medical community, stigma still causes too many clinicians to avoid seeking professional help when they need it.

-Ascension Medical Group offers physicians, Advanced Practice Providers and Medical Residents access to the Well-Being Index, a seven-question, confidential and anonymous assessment that integrates organizational and external resources for clinicians who are exhibiting signs of distress.
+Ascension Medical Group offers physicians, Advanced Practice Clinicians and Medical Residents access to the Well-Being Index, a seven-question, confidential and anonymous assessment that integrates organizational and external resources for clinicians who are exhibiting signs of distress.